MattBlack9/startup/README.md

 Something that I like about this is that it shows that all three languages, CSS, HTML, JavaScript are completely harmonious.
 This is something really neat to me as I have not gained a lot of experience in multiple languages working together.
 I also really like how all of the data could be stored in JavaScript as well.
 This is something that I like because it shows me the usefulness of JavaScript.

+Something that I liked is the randomness that promises add to the program.
+I like how these things run in order as well.
+This is very useful as I think in order as well.
+I cannot focus on one subject until the previous one has been complete as well.
+I love this about promises.
+It is also nice that this all runs in the background and has an output for the user so that they can understand what is going on as well.